-Science studies show the whooping cough vaccine does not protect against whooping cough, and is contributing to the spread of this disease.
+Science studies show the whooping cough vaccine does not protect against whooping cough infection, and is contributing to the spread of this disease.

 About whooping cough

-The vaccine is called aP, meaning acellular pertussis, and is made from 3 components taken from pertussis bacterial cells, not whole cells (acellular means ‘without cells’).
+The vaccine is called aP, meaning acellular pertussis, and is made from 3 components taken from pertussis bacterial cells.
 The 3 components are: pertussis toxin (Ptx), pertactin (Prn), and filamentous hemagglutinin (Fha).
 Some aP vaccines contain more components, such as Fim2 and Fim3.

 Overview of the vaccine science